rkdarst/scicomp/tut/course/course.rst

 - How to efficiently use the UNIX environment and high performance computing resources.

-- Release process: publishing, managing releases, accepting contributions, building a community.
+- Project management: publishing, managing releases, accepting contributions, building a community.

 - Open-source software and its role in science.
 Why and how to